 Q: What is the deadline for applying?

 A: There is no set deadline for applying.
 Instead, we do rolling admissions, beginning in January of each year.
 We continue to read applications and accept students until the program is filled.
-Usually this occurs sometime in April or May.
+Usually this occurs sometime in May.

 Applying reasonably early is encouraged.
 We usually end up having to wait list qualified students towards the end of the admissions process.